mamosova/tutorials/tutorials/apps_testing/folder/tutik2.md

 ---
-title: testing apps where primary tag is products>sap-hana-cockpit
+title: testing apps where primary tag is products>sap-hana
 description: new Create a Destination to allow HANA Cloud Platform to nbvread/write data
 tags: [tutorial:product/mobile]
-primary_tag: products>sap-hana-cockpit
+primary_tag: products>sap-hana
 ---

 >### New tutor